DOI10.47051/FQBG6954

 Spanish common names: Tierrera olivácea, culebra tierrera de Roule.

 Recognition: ♂♂ 45.1 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=39.7 cm. ♀♀ 47.1 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=43.7 cm..1 Atractus roulei can be recognized by its round head similar in width to the neck, small eyes, dorsal scales arranged in 15 rows at mid-body, and olive brown dorsum (Fig. 1).1,2 The other co-occurring ground snakes are A. microrhynchus and A. paucidens, both of which have dorsal scales arranged in 17 rows at mid-body and have either a brown dorsum with a series black spots or a uniform black dorsum with a series of red blotches on the anterior third of the body.24 Atractus roulei differs from A. michaelsabini by having a uniform olivaceous dorsal pattern rather than one in which each scale is outlined in a thin black line, and by having the prefrontal scale not in contact or barely in contact with the postnasal (broadly in contact in A. michaelsabini).1
+Snout–vent length=43.7 cm..1 Atractus roulei can be recognized by its round head similar in width to the neck, small eyes, dorsal scales arranged in 15 rows at mid-body, and olive brown dorsum (Fig. 1).1,2 The other co-occurring ground snakes are A. microrhynchus and A. paucidens, both of which have dorsal scales arranged in 17 rows at mid-body and have either a brown dorsum with a series black of spots or a uniform black dorsum with a series of red blotches on the anterior third of the body.24 Atractus roulei differs from A. michaelsabini by having a uniform olivaceous dorsal pattern rather than one in which each scale is outlined in a thin black line, and by having the prefrontal scale not in contact or barely in contact with the postnasal scale (broadly in contact in A. michaelsabini).1

 Figure showing an adult female individual of Atractus roulei